Trialling Methods of Killing Wheel Cactus Plants

 Members of our committee identify and apply for suitable grants from local, state and federal sources.
 We also alert local property owners to funding grants so they can seek support for their individual eradication programs.

 Areas Treated on Field Days

 The area of infestation that is our focus is that bounded by Cairn Curran Reservoir (Baringhup) on the west, Trudgeons Road (Welshmans Reef) on the south, Maldon-Lockwood Road (Nuggetty) and Maldon-Newstead Road on the east and Bradford Road (Shelbourne) on the north.
-We have held onsite field days each month from April to November since 2007 and we welcome any volunteers willing to learn to kill and help eradicate Wheel Cactus from our environment.
+We have held onsite field days each month from April to November since 2007, where we welcome any volunteers willing to learn to kill and help eradicate Wheel Cactus from our environment.
 Since 2009, Community Field Days eradication activities have been conducted in the following locations:

 - Sunday 26th April 2009 N.K.’s Property, off Waldron’s Lane, Baringhup.

 - Sunday 31st May 2009 Cook’s Lane off Maldon-Baringhup Rd.

 - Sunday 28th June 2009 Mt.
 Tarrengower Historic Reserve off Mt.
 Back Rd.

 - Sunday 26th July 2009 B. McK’s property in Nuggetty Rd east of Brown’s Rd.

 - Sunday 30th August 2009 47 Cooks Lane.

 - Sunday 27th September 2009 The Butts Reserve, Mount Tarrengower.